2014-2016: Toufic Moumne

 In August 2000, I officially retired in Tampa from the Army after 28 years of active service as a communications officer in the Signal Corps.
 Upon my retirement, my wife Karen and I decided to stay in Florida and make Tampa our home.

 My educational background includes many military schools, as well a bachelor’s degree in business administration.
-I have served as assistant treasurer/treasurer, social/publicity director, vice president, and two years as president of TBSSB.
+I have served as assistant treasurer/treasurer, social/publicity director, vice president, and two years as president of TBSSB as well as two years as past president/FSC Delegate.

-I’ve been a part of the Florida Ski Council’s Executive Committee by serving two years as treasurer and two years as second vice president.
+I’ve been a part of the Florida Ski Council’s Executive Committee by serving two years as treasurer, two years as second vice president and finally as the 1st VP.

 In my fifth year, I’m looking forward to serving and contributing my knowledge and wisdom as the first vice president of the Florida Ski Council this 2016-2017 season.